 Recent advanced transcriptome analyses have uncovered thousands of splice variants and long non-coding (lnc)RNAs, providing new sources for biomarker discovery.
 Given the complexity of the transcriptome, however, finding informative expression biomarkers is challenging, time-consuming, and costly.
 Clariom assays, built using the latest transcriptome knowledge from multiple databases, are simple and fast tools for finding high-fidelity expression biomarkers.
 They are compatible with clinical research samples, available in scalable formats for different throughput needs, and include flexible, intuitive software for fast and simple analysis.

-- Gain actionable insights from large-scale cohort studies fast.
+- Gain important insights quickly from large-scale cohort studies

-- Analyze RNA from a wide variety of sample types including cells, whole blood, and fresh/fresh frozen or formalin-fixed paraffin-embedded (FFPE) tissues.
+- Analyze RNA from a wide variety of sample types including cells, whole blood, and fresh/fresh-frozen or FFPE tissues

 With increased knowledge of the transcriptome, a growing body of evidence has implicated lncRNAs as critical regulators of coding RNA and alternative splicing.
 Aberrant expression of these regulatory lncRNAs has been increasingly documented in a wide range of diseases, establishing their potential for future use as biomarkers and therapeutic agents.

 Transcriptome-level assays identified dysregulated lncRNAs in human gastric epithelial cells infected with Helicobacter pylori